DynamoRIO/dynamorio/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report about a specific problem to help us improve
-title: Please follow the guidelines in our wiki at https://github.com/DynamoRIO/dynamorio/wiki/Bug-Reporting and use one of the CRASH, APP CRASH, HANG, or ASSERT keywords.
+title: Edit me following https:///dynamorio.org/issues with one of the CRASH, APP CRASH, HANG, or ASSERT keywords.
 labels: ''
 assignees: ''